GateNLP/gateplugin-Python/docs/index.md

 interact()
 ```

-The function gets the document passed as a `gatenlp.Document` and also gets all the
+The function gets the document passed (as its first argument) a `gatenlp.Document` and also gets all the
 parameters defined in the `PythonPr` `programParams` parameter.

 Instead of a function, a class can be implemented with the `@GateNlpPr` decorator.
-The
-class must implement an `execute` or `__call__` method, but in addition can also
+The class must implement an `execute` or `__call__` method, but in addition can also
 implement the `start`, `finish`, `reduce` and `result` methods.
 The following
 example implements the same tokenizer as above in a class but also counts and prints out
 the total number of tokens over all documents: